mikeconwell/slides/all_qs_PITCHME.md

 ---

+### Question
+## The lifting forces that act on a hot air balloons are primarily the result of the interior air temperature being:
+a.
+Greater than ambient temperature
+b.
+Less than ambient temperature
+c.
+Equal to ambient temperature
+<span style="display:none;visibility:hidden;">a.
+It is less volatile </span>

+---

-### Question 22
+### Question
-## While flying in 64&deg;F / 18&deg;C air, ice begins forming on the outside of the fuel tank in use but not on the reserve tank.
+## While flying in 18&deg;C air, ice begins forming on the outside of the fuel tank in use but not on the reserve tank.
 This would most likely be caused by:
 a.
 Water in the fuel
 b.
 A leak in the fuel line
 c.
 Vaporized fuel instead of liquid fuel being drawn from the tank into the main burner.